China

 Strengthened the technical capacity for HTA through the China Health Policy and Technology Assessment Network

-iDSI’s longstanding partnership and friendship with China began in 2009, when the Global Health and Development Group (GHD, formerly NICE International) collaborated with CNHDRC to strengthen the evidential base of clinical pathways and pilots for surgical procedures and non-communicable diseases within the context of wider rural health insurance reforms in China.
+iDSI’s longstanding partnership and friendship with China began in 2009, when the Global Health and Development Group collaborated with CNHDRC to strengthen the evidential base of clinical pathways and pilots for surgical procedures and non-communicable diseases within the context of wider rural health insurance reforms in China.
 Drawing on GHD’s expertise in health technology assessment (HTA) and clinical guidelines, we have worked together on capacity-building; multi-stakeholder engagement; and changes to IT infrastructure and payment reform within pilot hospitals.

-Institutionalising HTA across the provinces of China
+Building HTA capacity across the provinces of China

 Impact